TinoTheGiant/TinoTheGiant/README.md

 - 🔭 I'm currently pursuing two Associate's degrees in Web Development and Networking at JCCC.
 - I Create data visualizations and post them to Blue Sky.
-- I particpate in Kaggle competitions
+- I participate in Kaggle competitions
 - I build websites for fun

 ## Tech Stack